a1akris/simploxide/README.md

 - [simploxide-core](./simploxide-core): A fully asynchronous raw SimpleX Chat client with strong graceful shutdown guarantees.

 - [simploxide-api-types](./simploxide-api-types): All API types from SimpleX bot API docs with serialization, command syntax interpretation, and even some syntax sugar support.

-- [simploxide-bindgen](./simploxide-bindgen): A crate that produces
-  `simploxide-api-types` files and keeps them up to date by parsing the upstream documentation and generating the code from it.

 - [simploxide-client](./simploxide-client): A crate that merges
   `simploxide-core` with `simploxide-api-types` providing a higher level client